Customers don’t know what they want

 What service providers (want to) hear

-“Yes, because it stands for reassurance.
-And it promotes qualities such as helpfulness, endurance, tolerance and satisfaction.”
+“Yes, because it stands for peacefulness.
+And it promotes qualities like helpfulness, endurance, tolerance and contentment.”

-“Wow, you’ve been working intensively on color theory!
-Do you think square or rounded download buttons are better?”
+“Wow, you’ve done a lot of research on colour theory!
+Do you like square or rounded download buttons better?”

 What happens next?
 The service provider integrates green, rounded buttons on the customer’s website.
 This is understandable at first glance.
 And at second glance it’s completely wrong.
 Perhaps not with a view to a conversion to be achieved, such as downloading a PDF, for example.
 But with a view to the customer’s wishes.
 If the customer had said, “I want a green download button with rounded corners on page XY”, then a green, rounded button could have met the customer’s requirements.
 Anyone familiar with green, rounded buttons will formulate questions in such a way that they can interpret the answers accordingly.
 An expert in green buttons thinks and develops green buttons.
 And then he will explain to the customer why it makes sense to place the green button in the middle and above the web page fold.

 Of course, this is a simplified example.
 Probably you can easily transfer it to your domain.
 If you develop software on behalf of a customer and your customer asks for a login mechanism for users, are you thinking of a rights concept with write, read, change and delete rights?
 Do you then recommend your customer, for example, the right to finally delete, quasi as a built-in security against deletion by mistake?
 If a customer wants to be more agile, do you recommend Scrum as a method?
 Do you recommend flood insurance when buying real estate or another property?
 Winter tyres or public transport?
 A one or three minute video?

 What good service providers do